stgonzales/stgonzales/README.md

 #### I'm a Software Engineer, who is passionate about programming.
 I'm also a husband and father of 3👨‍👩‍👧‍👧

 - 🏗️ I’m currently working as Software Engineer
-- 📚 Focusing on React/NextJs with TypeScript and Golang.
+- 📚 Mastering the art of programming.

 [linkedin](https://linkedin.com/in/stephgoncalves)<br/>
 [gmail](stephengoncalves.dev@gmail.com)<br/>